The minimum Social Security benefit provision is an alternative benefit that increases benefits paid to low-income individuals.

 Where the regular Social Security benefit formula bases the benefit amount on an individual’s lifetime earnings, the minimum Social Security benefit formula is based on the number of years a person has worked with earnings at or above a certain threshold.

 The benefit amounts are still calculated through both formulas, but with the minimum Social Security benefit provision, the higher of the two benefits is the amount provided to qualified individuals.

 In 2019, there were 64 million Social Security recipients; about 32,092 of them qualified for the minimum benefit.
 While it’s not a provision that impacts most people qualifying for Social Security, it’s still an important concept to understand if you want to broaden your full understanding of how the system works.

 To start, let’s break down how benefits are normally calculated.
 Then, we can jump into the specific formula used for workers who fall under the minimum Social Security benefit provision umbrella.

 How Social Security Benefits Are Normally Calculated

 To be eligible for a Social Security retirement benefit, you must earn 40 credits.
 These “credits” equate to quarters of coverage, or years in which you earned income subject to Social Security taxes.

-In 2022, you receive one credit for each $1,510 of covered earnings, up to the maximum of four credits per year.
+In 2023, you receive one credit for each $1,640 of covered earnings, up to a maximum of four credits per year.
 The amount of earnings needed to earn a credit increases annually as average wage levels increase.